tanrbobanr/math/math003.md

 >     1. **X-Intercept(s)**: Find the X-intercept(s) by finding the zeros of the numerator.
 >     2. **Y-Intercept**: Find the Y-intercept by setting $x = 0$.
 > 3. **Holes**: Any factor $(x - r)$ that is cancelled from the numerator and denominator will have a hole at $x = r$.
-> 4. **Vertical Asymptotes**: Set the denominator equal to$0$and solve.
+> 4. **Vertical Asymptotes**: Set the denominator equal to $0$ and solve.
 Each solution $s$ will have a vertical asymptote at $x = s$.
 Test values on each side of the asymptote to determine the graph's behavior.
 > 5. **Horizontal or Slant Asmyptotes**
 >     1. If the degree of the numerator is less than the degree of the denominator, there is a horizontal asymptote at $y = 0$.
 >     2. If the degree of the numerator is equal to the degree of the denominator, there is a horizontal asymptote at $y = \frac{a}{b}$ where $a$ is the leading coefficient of the highest term in the numerator, and $b$ is the leading coefficient of the highest term in the denominator.